Improving Offline RL by Blending Heuristics: Background

 \subsection{Dynamic Programming with Bootstrapping and Heuristics}

 \textbf{Bootstrapping $\,$} Many offline RL methods leverage dynamic programming with value bootstrapping.
 Given a policy $\pi$, we recall $Q^{\pi}$ and $V^{\pi}$ satisfy the Bellman equation:

 These bootstrapping-based methods compute $Q^{\pi}(s,a)$ using an approximated version of \eqref{eq:dpe}: given sampled tuples $(s, a, s', \gamma, r)$, such methods minimize the difference between the two sides of \eqref{eq:dpe} with both $Q^\pi$ and $V^\pi$ replaced with function approximators~\footnote{Q-learning-based offline RL in \citet{kostrikov2021offline} uses a dynamic programming equation similar to \eqref{eq:dpe} but with $V^\pi(s) = \argmax_{a\in\mathcal{A}}Q^{\pi}(s,a)$.}.
-With limited offline data, learning the function approximator using bootstrapping can be challenging and yields inconsistent performance across different datasets~\citep{dulac2021challenges,sutton2018reinforcement,kumar2019stabilizing}.
+With limited offline data, learning the function approximator using bootstrapping can be challenging and yields inconsistent performance across different datasets~\citep{dulac2021challenges,sutton2018reinforcement,kumar2019stabilizing}, as we will also later see in the experiment section (\Cref{sec:experiment}).

-\textbf{Heuristics $\,$} A \emph{heuristic} is a value function calculated using domain knowledge, Monte-Carlo averages, or pre-training.
-Heuristics are widely used in online RL, planning, and control to improve the performance of decision-making~\citep{cheng2021heuristic,hoeller2020deep,bejjani2018planning,zhong2013value}.
+\textbf{Heuristics $\,$} A \emph{heuristic} is a value function $h: \mS \rightarrow \mathbb{R}$ calculated using domain knowledge, Monte-Carlo averages, or pre-training.
+Heuristics are widely used in online RL, planning, and control to improve the performance of decision-making~\citep{kolobov2010mdp,zhong2013value,bejjani2018planning,hoeller2020deep,cheng2021heuristic}.
 In this paper, we focus on the offline setting, and consider heuristics $h$ that approximate the value function of the behavior policy.
-Such heuristics can be estimated from $\mathbbm{D}$ via Monte-Carlo methods.
+They can be estimated from $\mathbbm{D}$ via Monte-Carlo methods.